wfdd/public-open-data-portals/README.md

 The name of the government agency that oversees the operation of the portal, both in English and in the native language(s), if any.

+### `outsourced_development`

+Whether the government employed a private entity to develop the portal.
+The contractor will often also be responsible for maintenance.

+### `received_consulting`

+Whether the government hired a private consultant to assist with the portal, broadly construed.

 ### `date_launched`

 The date when the portal was opened to the public.